Namdrib/java-minesweeper/src/main/java/minesweeper/gameio/README.md

 ### The location of each mine
 The next n lines should be space-separated pairs of numbers (`xi yi`), each describing the x- and y-co-ordinates of a mine.
 If there are too few mine locations provided, or if any of them are out of bounds, or a location is duplicated, a GameFormatException should be thrown.

-The x- and y-co-ordinates should follow Cartesian co-ordinates. i.e. `0 0` is a mine in the bottom-left corner, and `x-1 y-1` is a mine in the top-right corner.
+The x- and y-co-ordinates should follow nested array co-ordinates. i.e. `0 0` is a mine in the top-left corner, and `x-1 y-1` is a mine in the bottom-right corner.

 ### Example input file
 ```